Statute V: Colleges, Societies, and Permanent Private Halls

 Amended with effect from 17 July 2003, 12 October 2010 (

 Gazette, Vol. 141, p.
 110, 14 October 2010), 17 January 2012 (Gazette, Vol. 142, p.
 243, 19 January 2012), 30 May 2012 (Gazette, Vol. 142, 14 June 2012, p.
-588), 7 May 2019 (Gazette, Vol.149, p444, 16 May 2019), 30 June 2020 (Gazette, Vol.150, p429, 11 June 2020) and 29 November 2022 (Gazette, Vol.153, p.106, 10 November 2022).
-NB the latest change, to remove St Benet's Hall from the list of PPHs, is yet to be made in the published Statute as it is awaiting approval from the Privy Council.
+588), 7 May 2019 (Gazette, Vol.149, p444, 16 May 2019), 30 June 2020 (Gazette, Vol.150, p429, 11 June 2020), 29 November 2022 (Gazette, Vol.153, p.106, 10 November 2022) and 17 October 2023 (Gazette, Vol.154, p.4, 21 September 2023).

 Expand All